No-Knead Artisan Bread (The Only Bread Recipe You Need)

 Instructions

-• Remove the lid and bake uncovered for 10 minutes more.
+- Remove the lid and bake for 10 minutes uncovered.
 The bread should be a lovely golden-brown and sound hollow when tapped on the bottom.

 Notes